aha-project/aha-project.github.io/_posts/2019-10-24-AHA-GUI-Basics.md

-Graph view options and other features can be accessed through the menus (as of 0.6.8, previously they were buttons on the main application window).
+Graph view options and other features can be accessed through the menus (as of 0.6.8 and later, previously they were buttons on the main application window).
 On macOS by default they will show up in the regular operating system menu bar on the top of the screen.
 All other platforms will have the menu at the top of each application window (or optionally on macOS if using the appropriate command line option).

 File Menu:
  - Open... : This allows you to select a file.
 If a file is currently loaded, this will be closed and a new file loaded.
  - Open Data View : This opens the data view window which has a textual spreadsheet like representation of the graph data.
 This view will be explained in a later section of this document.
+ - Run AHA-Scraper... : On supported platforms (currently Windows only) this will run AHA-Scraper and pop up a progress window.
+Upon completion of the scan, the results will be loaded into AHA-GUI automatically.
+The default scan length target of 15s is used and is currently not configurable.
+For more options, run AHA-Scraper manually.
  - Update File... : This will attempt to use remote database credentials (default stored in credentials.txt in the same directory as AHA-GUI.jar) to update the currently opened file with information from the remote database, and then reload the resultant updated file.
+ - Preferences: This will open AHA-GUI's preferences panel which allows you to set your preferences to be used each time you launch AHA-GUI.
  - Exit : Exits AHA-GUI.

  View Menu: